embeddedkink/embeddedkink.github.io/lockbox.md

 This project aims to create a secure lockbox that can be connected to online keyholding services with minimal effort.
 With a companion app on a desktop, locking up is as easy as running one single command, and uploading the resulting .txt or .png file.
 Usage of the box is fully private and neither the box nor the controlling software pings out to remote servers.
 Privacy is a right we take very seriously.

 The project has been designed to be as easy to set up as possible.
 Off the shelf components like the NodeMCU Amica and an SG90 servo have been chosen for their wide availability.
-The rest is 3d printed for easy customization.
+The enclosure is 3d printed.

+The security of the box does not rely on tough steel or unbreakable titanium.
+Instead, the box is designed to break away under force in case of an emergency, but it does so in a way that is destructive to the box.
+This provices a financial incentive not to do so unnecessarily and is tamper evident.

 ## Selling points